Home

 This is the birth of modern management, and it genuinely worked.
 It worked for one reason: the task was simple, repeated, and fully visible to a stranger with a stopwatch.
 When all the value lives in observable motion, the boss really can know the one best way, and the worker's job is to follow it.

 47 tonsWhat one laborer hauled in a day under Taylor's system, up from 12.5.
-When the work is visible, control multiplies it.Taylor, scientific management, 1911
+When the work is visible, control multiplies it.Taylor, The Principles of Scientific Management, 1911

 02